ausmani23/reparations/README.md

-# Reparations for Slavery and the Libertarian Case for Social Democracy
+# The Libertarian Case Against Property

-This repository contains the code that performs all calculations for 'Reparations for Slavery and the Libertarian Case for Social Democracy', by Chris Lewis and Adaner Usmani.
+This repository contains the code that performs all calculations for 'The Libertarian Case Against Property', by Chris Lewis and Adaner Usmani.

 To replicate our results, you will need to: